Woodhaven and Cross Bay Boulevards buses: Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Woodhaven and Cross Bay Boulevards corridor would have contained a "high-density" route, the QT52 (following the Q52 SBS), with the Q53 being discontinued.
 The Q11 and Q21 would have been rearranged into two "neighborhood" routes, but with a different arrangement.
 The QT83 would have made local stops on Woodhaven and Cross Bay Boulevards, while the QT88A/B would have combined the branches of the Q11 and Q21.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 As part of the new plan, the Q11 would be shortened, running from Howard Beach/Hamilton Beach to the Rockaway Boulevard station, would not serve the Woodhaven/Cross Bay corridor at all and have overnight service eliminated.
 The Q21 would be extended north in Elmhurst to the 82nd Street–Jackson Heights station, replacing the Q29 bus, which would be discontinued; in Howard Beach, the Q21 would run along 84th Street instead of Cross Bay Boulevard.
 The Q21 would also gain overnight service.
 The Q52 SBS and Q53 SBS would both be preserved, but both would terminate at Jackson Heights–Roosevelt Avenue/74th Street instead (representing an extension of the Q52 SBS and a truncation of the Q53 SBS), have a stop added at Eliot Avenue (southbound Q53 SBS would skip this stop) and some of their bus stops would be moved to be realigned closer to major cross streets.

 A final bus-redesign plan was released in December 2023.
 The final plan called for the Q21 to be eliminated; the Q11 would be rerouted in Lindenwood to serve several former Q21 stops, and frequencies on the Q11 would be increased to match the former combined frequency of the Q11 and the Q21.
 The Q52 and Q53 would not be modified at all.

 On December 17, 2024, addendums to the final plan were released.
 Among these, stop changes were made to the Q11.
 The Q52 SBS will serve more of Edgemere, originating and terminating at Beach 50th Street, with a new stop in the Elmhurst direction.
 On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
 Both routes are part of Phase II, which began on August 31, 2025, the same day as the Q21's cancellation.
 As of this date, a Q52 extension to more of the Rockaways is still being considered for a separate implementation.

+Incidents

+In the morning of January 30, 2012, a Q21 or Q53 bus with two passengers onboard caught fire after entering the Rockaways.
+The engine may have suffered from overheating, but no one was hurt.